 Your veterinarian may wish to perform diagnostic tests, some of which may include.

-X-Ray or CT – To view the inner structures of the nasal cavity.
+- X-Ray or CT – To view the inner structures of the nasal cavity.
 May show cancer, fungal infection, dental abscess.

-Nasal and throat swab – Examination of the nasal discharge under a microscope to check for signs of fungal infection.
+- Nasal and throat swab – Examination of the nasal discharge under a microscope to check for signs of fungal infection.

-Endoscopy – Examination of the nose and mouth using a fine tube a biopsy may be taken and evaluated for the presence of cancer cells, foreign object or infection.
+- Endoscopy – Examination of the nose and mouth using a fine tube a biopsy may be taken and evaluated for the presence of cancer cells, foreign object or infection.

-There are no medications to kill the viruses responsible for cat flu.
-Cats with an upper respiratory infection can easily lose their appetite and stop drinking which can lead to dehydration, a cat who is not eating won’t have the resources to fight the infection.
+- There are no medications to kill the viruses responsible for cat flu.
+Cats with an upper respiratory infection can quickly lose their appetite and stop drinking which can lead to dehydration, a cat who is not eating won’t have the resources to fight the infection.
 Fluids, nutrition, removal of nasal and eye discharge and increasing humidity should be provided to support your cat.

-Surgery to remove nasal polyps.
+- Surgery to remove nasal polyps.

-Antibiotics for bacterial infections including pneumonia, along with supportive care, including fluids and nutritional support.
+- Antibiotics for bacterial infections including pneumonia, along with supportive care, including fluids and nutritional support.

 - Removal of the foreign body.

-Surgery to lance, drain and apply antiseptic to dental abscesses, in some cases, a tooth extraction will be necessary.
+- Surgery to lance, drain and apply antiseptic to dental abscesses, in some cases, a tooth extraction will be necessary.

-Systemic antifungal medications and supportive care for cats who have a fungal infection.
+- Systemic antifungal medications and supportive care for cats who have a fungal infection.

-Surgical repair of a cleft palate.
+- Surgical repair of a cleft palate.

-Surgery and chemotherapy or radiation therapy to treat cancer, in some cases this may not be possible, in which case, supportive care will be provided.
+- Surgery and chemotherapy or radiation therapy to treat cancer; in some cases, this may not be possible, in which case, supportive care will be provided.